gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_3_Control_Device_with_Device_Twins/README.md

 1. Update the **Desired Temperature** value.
 2. Save the Property.
     This will send the desired temperature property to the Azure Sphere.
-The blinking LED colour may change depending on the desired temperature chosen.
+The RGB LED colour will change depending on the desired temperature chosen.

 ![iot central device settings](resources/iot-central-display-settings.png)